Joan Gamper: Early years

-FC Barcelona
+Barcelona

 Foundation of the club

 In 1899, Gamper went to Barcelona to visit his uncle who was living there.
 He was on his way to Africa to help set up some sugar trading companies but fell in love with the Catalan city and decided to stay put.
 He would later become a fluent Catalan speaker and adopt the Catalan version of his name: "Joan Gamper".
 As an accountant, he found work with Crédit Lyonnais, the Sarrià Railway Company and as a sports columnist, he worked for two Swiss newspapers.
 Gamper joined the local Swiss Evangelical Church and began playing football within the local Christian Protestant community in the district of Sarrià-Sant Gervasi.
 During his free time, he also played football with a group of friends at the Velódromo de la Bonanova.

-When Gamper, who had already founded clubs in his home country, decided to do the same in his new city, he contacted Jaime Vila, the director of the Tolosa gym, which at the time was the home to a group of football enthusiasts that was also practicing the sport in Bonanova.
-He proposed to him the idea of creating a well-organized football club, but Vila rejected him as he did not want foreigners in its ranks and ended up founding Català FC in October 1899.
+When Gamper, who had already founded clubs in his home country, decided to do the same in his new city, he contacted Jaime Vila, the director of the Tolosa gym, which at the time was the home of a group of football enthusiasts that was also practising the sport in Bonanova.
+He proposed to him the idea of creating a well-organized football club, but Vila rejected him as he did not want foreigners in its ranks and ended up founding Català in October 1899.
 This did not discourage him, however, with Gamper now aiming to create an organization that was open to everyone, regardless of their origin.
 He envisaged a club that served as a means of social integration, in which everyone could speak their mind, and create a democratic society that was freely governed by its members.

 Immediately afterwards, he and his friend Walter Wild arrived at the Gimnasio Solé.
-There they were well received by Narciso Masferrer, who had the headquarters of his numerous associations and of the Los Deportes newsroom in the said gym, and they did not take long to publish Gamper's infamous advert declaring his wish to form a football club, published on 22 October 1899.
+There they were well received by Narciso Masferrer, who had the headquarters of his numerous associations and of the Los Deportes newsroom in the said gym, and they did not take long to publish Gamper's legendary advert declaring his wish to form a football club, published on 22 October 1899.
 A positive response resulted in a meeting at the Gimnasio Solé on 29 November and "Futbol Club Barcelona" was born.
 The founders included a collection of Swiss, British, and Spanish enthusiasts.
-It is not known if Gamper chose the legendary club colours, blaugrana, after FC Basel or Excelsior Zürich, although the official version states that brothers Arthur and Ernest Witty (both very involved with the club in its first years) proposed the blaugrana colors, the same used by the rugby team of Merchant Taylors' School in Great Crosby (which they had attended).
+It is not known if Gamper chose the legendary club colours, blaugrana, after Basel or Excelsior Zürich, although the official version states that brothers Arthur and Ernest Witty (both very involved with the club in its first years) proposed the blaugrana colors, the same used by the rugby team of Merchant Taylors' School in Great Crosby (which they had attended).